OctopusDeploy/blog/blog/2020-03/sql-server-deployment-options-for-octopus-deploy/index.md

 Using it is relatively simple compared to most similar tools: download, update the config file with your connection string, and drop your scripts into the `flyway-[version]/sql` directory.
 Then open the command prompt, and enter `flyway migrate`.

-That said, it does not have a comparison engine built in.
+That said, it does not have a comparison engine built-in.
 That means it can’t generate your deployment scripts for you.
-You’ll need to create them by hand or with another database comparison tool.
+You’ll need to create them by hand or use a database comparison tool.

 Flyway is the Marie Kondo of database migration tools.